IFMIF/lipac-epics/README.md

     make clean EPICS_TARGET=${target_dir}

 Please note that this command will also delete the target directory, so please back it up first if you want to keep it!

+## Using the compiled distribution to develop your IOCs

+WRITE THIS

 ## Obsolete modules